 Guidance for ICAS members acting for Scottish charities

-The ICAS Charities Committee has updated its Guidance for ICAS members acting for Scottish charities, for periods commencing on, or after, 1 January 2015 and before 1 January 2016.
+ICAS Charities Panel Guidance for ICAS members acting for Scottish charities for accounting periods commencing on or after 1 January 2019.

 Guidance for Members - Scottish Charities

 The Guide has been prepared to reflect changes to accounting and auditing standards and guidance applicable to Scottish charities, including:

 - The withdrawal for the Financial Reporting Standard for Smaller Entities (FRSSE) and the associated Charities SORP (FRSSE) for periods commencing on or after 1 January 2016.

 - Revised International Standards on Auditing (ISAs) (UK) for reporting periods commencing on or after 17 June 2016 and a revised Practice Note 11: The Audit of Charities in the UK (published in November 2017).